Imam says New Zealand is broken-hearted but not broken

 Erum Hafeez, 18 said she felt comforted by the overwhelming response from New Zealanders: "We are embraced by the community of New Zealand, we are not left behind and alone."

-The Al Noor mosque's imam said workers have been working feverishly to repair the destruction, some of whom offered their services for free.
-Fouda expects the mosque to be open again by next week.
+The Al Noor mosque's imam said workers have been toiling feverishly to repair the destruction, some of whom offered their services for free.
+Fouda expects the mosque to reopen by next week.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.